isabella232/SC_FarazBhojani/RW Depth Screencast.md

 Under your colorHightlight(image:mask:orientation:) method in DepthImageFilters.swift, let's add a blur function so that we can switch the focus of what we are looking at.

+Let's name this function blur, which takes in an image, mask, and orientation.
+This method will return a UIImage.

-First, you invert the mask.
+First, you create a mask that will invert the colour.
 Then you apply the CIMaskedVariableBlur filter, which is new with iOS 11.
 This filter will blur using a radius equal to the inputRadius * mask pixel value.
 So when the mask pixel value is 1.0, the blur is at its max, which is why you needed to invert the mask first.
+We don't want to blur what we are supposed to be focussing on!

 Once again, you generate a CGImage using the CIContext and use it to create a UIImage and return it.

 ```